Recombination is a common form of ideation that involves breaking down and blending existing ideas across domains to create novel solutions.

 Researchers rated our recombination suggestions as nearly as helpful as the gold answers in inspiring new ideas, providing additional validation for our automated evaluation metrics.

-title={CHIMERA: A Knowledge Base of Idea Recombination in Scientific Literature},
+title={CHIMERA: A Knowledge Base of Scientific Idea Recombinations for Research Analysis and Ideation},

 author={Noy Sternlicht and Tom Hope},